Pioneer K-pop idol Yang Joon-il makes an unlikely comeback | The Japan Times

 He is “extremely surprised” by his newfound popularity, he added.
 “I’d like to ask them, ‘Why do you like me?'”

-He was once banned from radio shows for speaking English on the air, and a civil servant told him that “people like you take away jobs from us Koreans.”
+He was once banned from radio shows for speaking English on the air, and a civil servant told him, “People like you take away jobs from us Koreans.”

-Yang made a few appearances on the nation’s top pop television shows — displaying moves that would not be out of place in a K-pop video today — but struggled to find mainstream appeal because many found his approach too “effeminate” and “foreign.”
+Yang made a few appearances on South Korea’s top pop television shows — displaying moves that would not be out of place in a K-pop video today — but struggled to find mainstream appeal because many South Koreans found his approach too “effeminate” and “foreign.”

-“I just felt that Korea and I were incompatible,” Yang said, adding, “The audience felt very distant, so whenever I performed I just avoided looking at them.”
+“I just felt that Korea and I were incompatible,” Yang said.
+“The audience felt very distant, so whenever I performed I just avoided looking at them.”

 Fans remember being ridiculed for supporting him.